Book a call with admissions

 Parkinson’s Disease: There is evidence that TMS can improve reaction times in patients with Parkinson’s disease (PD), which suggests that TMS could be used to treat this condition.

 Stroke rehabilitation: TMS has been explored as a tool for stroke rehabilitation to improve motor function and facilitate recovery.
-It has been investigated for hemiparesis and aphasia following a stroke.
-[7]
+It has been investigated for hemiparesis and aphasia following a stroke 7.

 Side effects are usually mild, including headaches and scalp discomfort.
 If you are considering TMS therapy, you should discuss the potential risks and benefits with your healthcare provider.

 If you have been diagnosed with bipolar disorder, call Neuro Wellness Spa today to discuss whether Transcranial Magnetic Stimulation (TMS) may be the right treatment option.
-We have conducted over 91,000 TMS sessions with a 75% response rate, making us one of the most experienced practitioners of TMS therapy.
+We have conducted over 143,000 TMS sessions (and counting) with a 73% response rate, making us one of the most experienced practitioners of TMS therapy.
 TMS is a safe, non-invasive treatment effective in treating depression and other mental health issues.
 Call Neuro Wellness Spa today to learn more.

 Lifestyle Changes

-The National Institute of Mental Health (NIMH) offers the following lifestyle change tips for coping with bipolar disorder:
+The National Institute of Mental Health (NIMH) offers the following lifestyle change tips for coping with bipolar disorder 4:

 • Work with your health provider or clinician to create a treatment plan that will work best for you and that you can stick to.